Manchester TV Celebrities & Broadcasters

 Kathy Staff

-Kathy Staff was born Minnie Higginbottom on 12 July 1928 in Dukinfield, Cheshire - now in the Borough of Tameside in Greater Manchester.
+Kathy Staff was born on 12 July 1928 in Dukinfield, Cheshire - now in the Borough of Tameside in Greater Manchester.

-She was, in time, to become a stalwart of British acting, and a virtual national treasure, having begun her acting career in a touring theatre company in Scotland, and had appeared on television in 'Castlehaven', 'Within These Walls' and 'Hadleigh', but is probably best known by British audiences as Nora Batty in the BBC's long-running comedy show 'Last of the Summer Wine' which she starred in from its very inception as a 1973 Comedy Playhouse presentation.
+A stalwart of British acting, and a virtual national treasure, she began her acting career in a touring theatre company in Scotland, and had appeared on television in 'Castlehaven', 'Within These Walls' and 'Hadleigh', but is probably best known by British audiences as Nora Batty in the BBC's long-running comedy show 'Last of the Summer Wine' which she starred in from its very inception as a 1973 Comedy Playhouse presentation.
 She had also appeared as Vera Hopkins in Granada TV's 'Coronation Street'.

 The success of 'Last of the Summer Wine' entailed her being written out of 'Coronation Street', initially arranged just for the filming of the first series, but in the event the show continued for another 17 series, and she became a regular, highly respected and longstanding permanent member of the cast.